This page in brief ….

 This seems to me to be not only a good pragmatic reason to seriously investigate the existence of God, but it reinforces all the other reasons we have seen point to God really being there.

 It also suggests we should be wary of “big” organised religion that makes demands on us contrary to ethics and communal values.
 We have seen too many excesses not to be suspicious.

-In the final post in this series, I’ll sum up what I believe we can learn from these 12 reasons.
+In the final post in this series (Why I believe in God), I’ll sum up what I believe we can learn from these 12 reasons.

 For more detail on these matters, including references to scientific research, check out: